apost0706/Sage50_csharp/Readme.txt

 ﻿2:50 PM 4/29/2016

 Application to test Sage 50 performance during a writeback.

-Put your Sage Developer token into the script as marked with "YOUR DEV TOKEN GOES HERE".
+1. Put your App token into "writeback.exe.config" file as marked with "YOUR DEV TOKEN GOES HERE".

-1. Needs to be compiled as x86.

-2. Enter information as prompted: Server, Company, Invoice number.
+2. Run this app and enter information as prompted: Server, Company, Invoice number.

 3. The app makes the following changes in the selected invoice:
 	Invoice customer note: sets to "Test Customer Note".